-The cemetery is open for visitors every day (besides Jewish holidays) from 9 am till 5 pm (3pm in winter until the end of March.)
-Entry fee is 6 PLN (approx $1.5).
+The cemetery is open for visitors every day (besides Jewish holidays) from 9 am till 5 pm (3 pm in winter until the end of March.)
+The entry fee is 6 PLN (approx $1.5).
 Every first Sunday of the month entrance is free.

 Uniejow Thermal Spa

 Located just 1 hour driving from Lodz, Uniejow is one of the small towns in Poland.
-It’s famous from the best spa in Poland, which is a perfect destination to relax and unwind.
+It’s famous for the best spa in Poland, which is a perfect destination to relax and unwind.

-It’s one of the best place with outdoor thermal pools open year-round in the country.
+It’s one of the best places with outdoor thermal pools open year-round in the country.

-In our (subjective!) opinion the best places in Poland are located in the south of the country.
+In my (subjective!) opinion the best places in Poland are located in the south of the country.
 Maybe it’s because we’ve met in Krakow or maybe because we are still living here.

 While looking for some Poland city breaks, one of the cheapest options was Lublin.
 I had never been to the Eastern part of Poland before and I liked the idea of exploring a new city that I knew very little about.
 My expectations were low, but I ended up loving my time in Lublin.
 It’s the best city in Poland and its old town is just as scenic as those of more famous Krakow or Gdansk.